myparcelnl/address-widget/README.md

 You can dispatch the `CONFIGURATION_UPDATE_EVENT` from your code whenever something in your application changes.
 This will update the widget with the new configuration.

-Note that you should always dispatch a full config object, not just the changed properties.
+If you provide a partial config object, only the properties that are present in the object will be updated.
+To specifically unset a property, you can set it to `null`.

 ```js
 import {CONFIGURATION_UPDATE_EVENT} from '@myparcel/address-widget';